awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 1. Choose **Monitoring** to begin observing the database activity\.

-For more information about using Amazon Kinesis, see [What is Amazon Kinesis Data Streams?](https://docs.aws.amazon.com/streams/latest/dev/introduction.html)\.
+For more information about using Amazon Kinesis, see [What Is Amazon Kinesis Data Streams?](https://docs.aws.amazon.com/streams/latest/dev/introduction.html)\.

 ### Audit log contents and examples<a name="DBActivityStreams.AuditLog"></a>